Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/2
+1. Today begins my investigation into classification of pitches and ways to detect patterns from them.

 ## 11/1

 1. Lilypond and Abjad are tools for producing and modifying musical scores.
 They seem quite powerful.
 Abjad can select portions of music and manipulate them.
 I need to discover if Abjad can evaluate portions of the musical text and say something userful about it.